Royal Netherlands Institute for Sea Research

 • Documentary on the sponge loop by the VPRO

-• Item "Koudwaterkoralen vormen een luilekkerland" op Vroege Vogels
+• Item "Koudwaterkoralen vormen een luilekkerland" in radio show Vroege Vogels

-• Item "Knollen in de diepzee" op Vroege Vogels
+• Item "Knollen in de diepzee" in radio show Vroege Vogels

 • Item "Mijnbouw onder water funest voor zeeleven" in het Reformatorisch Dagblad